Have you ever heard of the Divi Cocktail?

 memory_limit = 256M max_upload_filesize = 256M post_max_size = 256M max_execution_time = 300 max_input_vars = 3000

-max_input_vars represents the number of variables your server can use in a single function.
-Divi being a larger theme, needs a higher value, or else it will not function properly.
+max_input_vars = 3000 – represents the number of variables your server can use in a single function.
+That’s nerd talk for how many lines of code are allowed.
+Since Divi is a larger theme, it needs a higher value.

 The last item to change is going to be the WordPress memory limit.
 WordPress runs off of a different definition of Memory Limit than php.ini, which is set in WordPress itself.